49er Fire

-Background factors
+Background

-The morning of September 11, 1988, was a dangerous time for a new wildfire to ignite given long-term climatic conditions, short term weather patterns, and a patchwork of ready-to-burn development intermingled with vegetation.
-Northern California was entering a major drought and was being visited by a two-day episode of windy and dry weather, factors which combined to enable rapid spread and extreme burning conditions for the 49er Fire.

 WUI development

 The 49er Fire began and spread through the heavily populated foothills of the Sierra Nevada in Nevada County and a small portion of Yuba County.
-This wildland–urban interface area, located northeast of Sacramento and at the time one of the fastest-growing areas in California, contained many houses that were difficult to protect from wildfires and some fire officials argued that they were less able to fight the fire because of the time and resources spent on defending the buildings in its path.
-In the first several hundred acres of the fire, firefighters were forced to defend 55 different structures.
+This wildland–urban interface zone, located northeast of Sacramento and at the time one of the fastest-growing such areas in California, contained many properties that were difficult to protect from wildfires.
+Some fire officials argued that they were less able to fight the fire because of the time and resources spent on defending the buildings in its path.
+During the first several hundred acres of the fire's growth, firefighters were forced to defend 55 different structures.

-Many homes lay at the end of narrow and unmarked roads, on or near steep hillsides, and adjacent to heavy vegetation; according to the Nevada Fire Safe Council, 80% of the destroyed residences lacked required brush clearance.
-Wooden shingle (often called "shake") roofs and siding were also plentiful on structures and receptive to fire spread during the 49er Fire.
-Nevada County had already banned such roofs in new construction, but the ban did not apply to existing structures and a Cal Fire official estimated that 30% of older homes there still had them.
-The chief ranger for the Nevada-Yuba-Placer Fire Ranger District also blamed the lax land planning that allowed 'Class K' construction without plumbing or electricity in Nevada County, beginning decades before the 49er Fire.
+Many homes lay at the end of narrow and unmarked roads, on or near steep hillsides, and adjacent to heavy vegetation; according to the Nevada Fire Safe Council, 80 percent of the destroyed residences lacked the required brush clearance.
+Wood shingle (or "shake") roofs and siding were also plentiful on structures and receptive to fire spread during the 49er Fire.
+Nevada County had banned such roofs in new construction, but the ban did not apply to existing structures and a California Department of Forestry and Fire Protection (Cal Fire) official estimated that 30 percent of older homes still had them.
+The chief ranger for the Nevada-Yuba-Placer fire ranger district also blamed lax land planning that allowed 'Class K' construction without plumbing or electricity in Nevada County.

-Long-term drought
+Climate and weather

-1988 marked almost two years that California had been dogged by drought, which eventually spread throughout much of North America in one of the United States' costliest recorded disasters.
-The drought had begun in water year 1987 (in the United States, a water year begins in October of the preceding calendar year, i.e. 1986, and runs until September 30) and it continued all the way through water year 1992 in California.
-During this period, California recorded multiple severe wildfire seasons, with 1987, 1988, and 1990 all among the worst yet recorded in the state by acreage burned.
-This was partly because the drought greatly increased tree mortality in forests, destroying at least 18 billion board feet of timber between its onset and its cessation.
-In 1988, at least 12 California counties declared local drought emergencies, primarily in central and northern parts of the state.
+For nearly two years prior to the fire, California had been dogged by a drought that eventually spread throughout much of North America.
+The drought had begun in the state in the 1987 water year and continued all the way through to the 1992 water year.
+During this period, California recorded multiple severe wildfire seasons, with 1987, 1988, and 1990 all among the worst yet then observed in the state by acreage burned.
+This was partly because the drought greatly increased tree mortality in forests, destroying at least 18 billion board feet of timber between its onset and cessation.
+In 1988, at least 12 Californian counties declared local drought emergencies, primarily in Central and Northern California.